FG advocates education, skills acquisition for women in detention - Businessday NG

 Ahmad called for a holistic approach to rehabilitation, stressing the need to address the unique challenges faced by women in detention, including trauma, healthcare, and family connections.

-She reiterated the government’s commitment to gender-sensitive rehabilitation programs, which align with the Renewed Hope Agenda of President Bola Ahmed Tinubu.
+She reiterated the government’s commitment to gender-sensitive rehabilitation programmes, which align with the Renewed Hope Agenda of President Bola Ahmed Tinubu.

-She also urged individuals and organizations to support correctional education programs tailored to the needs of women, emphasizing that these initiatives should promote both immediate rehabilitation and long-term reintegration into society.
+She also urged individuals and organisations to support correctional education programmes tailored to the needs of women, emphasising that these initiatives should promote both immediate rehabilitation and long-term reintegration into society.

-Ahmad commended the organizers of the workshop for fostering dialogue and collaboration among stakeholders, adding that the event marked an important step toward empowering women in detention.
+Ahmad commended the organisers of the workshop for fostering dialogue and collaboration among stakeholders, adding that the event marked an important step toward empowering women in detention.

 “Let us continue to advocate for policies and partnerships that enable these women to realize their potential and contribute meaningfully to society,” she noted.

-Uju Agomah, the CEO of PRAWA, shared the origins of the organization, tracing its roots back to her youth service in Ondo State.
+Uju Agomah, the CEO of PRAWA, shared the origins of the organisation, tracing its roots back to her youth service in Ondo State.

 It was during this time that she conducted research on the socio-demographic characteristics of people in detention, which exposed the urgent need for society to address the plight of those incarcerated.